 Therme Art at the 17th International Architecture Exhibition – La Biennale di Venezia

-Therme Group’s cultural incubator Therme Art Announces its Involvement in Three Projects at the 17th International Architecture Exhibition – La Biennale di Venezia
+Therme Group’s cultural incubator Therme Art Announced its Involvement in Three Projects at the 17th International Architecture Exhibition – La Biennale di Venezia

 Pnat, Mutual Aid (2020, installation view)

-Finally, in the Giardini’s Central Pavilion, Therme Art is supporting Resurrecting the Sublime, an immersive installation merging art and biotechnology also being integrated within its ambitious commissions programme.
-Created by Christina Agapakis, Alexandra Daisy Ginsberg and Sissel Tolaas, the installation will revive the smell of extinct flowers to prompt audiences to meditate on our relation to the natural world.
-Resurrecting the Sublime is presented with the additional support of Gingko Bioworks and IFF Inc.
+Finally, in the Giardini’s Central Pavilion, Therme Art supported Resurrecting the Sublime, an immersive installation merging art and biotechnology also being integrated within its ambitious commissions programme.
+Created by Christina Agapakis, Alexandra Daisy Ginsberg and Sissel Tolaas, the installation revives the smell of extinct flowers to prompt audiences to meditate on our relation to the natural world.
+Resurrecting the Sublime was presented with the additional support of Gingko Bioworks and IFF Inc.

 Mikolaj Sekutowicz, Curator and Co-founder of Therme Art said:

 “Through the pandemic, we learned that our cities are basically monocultures of human life.
 This makes them vulnerable, because we cannot live without the other life––the other organisms that created our bodies over 200,000 years of evolution.
 We cannot build worlds around ourselves and live without animals, without trees, without a sustainable connection to nature.
 As a company, we are proud to support creatives to imagine more sustainable ways of cohabitation, leading us towards a new culture of wellbeing.”

 Resurrecting the Sublime at the Biennale Internationale Design Saint-Étienne, March 2019.
 Photo: Alex-Cretey-Systermans.